 Now, we should ask ourselves the question, “What were Mordecai and Esther doing in Persia sixteen years after the decree of King Koresh?”
 Sixteenth years!
 What were the Jews doing in Persia that they did not leave together with their brethren when Koresh granted them their freedom?

 Those Jews chose to stay in Persia where they had their homes, businesses, and possessions.
 The land of Babylon had become their land where they felt comfortable.
 They chose not to return and rebuild Jerusalem and the House of YHVH and left their brethren, who returned to Jerusalem, vulnerable to their enemies’ attacks, while they enjoyed the complacent life in Persia.

 Even when Haman’s holocaust came imminent upon them and they had enough time to leave and save themselves, instead, they chose to save their possessions from plundering.
 If Elohim of the fathers was not for them in Persia, they would have all perished with no one to save them and there would be no Purim to celebrate.

 And what is even worse, they did not give the due praise and thanksgiving to the One who actually saved them from the holocaust.
 They chose to praise Mordecai and Queen Esther instead.
-They established their own feasting, Purim, and did not dedicated it to whom they should have: that is YHVH, as we read in Est 9:30-31 and Est 10:2-3.
+They established their own feasting, Purim, and did not dedicate it to whom they should have, that is YHVH, as we read in Est 9:30-31 and Est 10:2-3.